Fried panzerotti (calzone)

 How to prepare Fried panzerotti (calzone)

-To prepare fried panzerotti, start with the leavened dough.
-Pour flour 00 and manitoba flour 1 into a bowl, crumble fresh brewer's yeast 2 and add sugar 3.
+To prepare the fried panzerotti, start with the dough: in a bowl, combine all-purpose flour and bread flour 1, then crumble in the fresh yeast 2 and add the sugar 3.

 Storage